 1. Schedule.
-The completed NMP must be submitted to ODAFF along with the notice of intent for CAFOs seeking coverage under this permit.
+The completed NMP must be submitted to ODAFF along with the NOI for CAFOs seeking coverage under this permit.
 The permittee shall implement its NMP as soon as possible and modify as necessary upon authorization under this permit in accordance with 40 CFR § 122.23(h).